 The sharp end must inform the organization where the line is between appropriate and inappropriate behavior.
 This isn't something that the blunt end can come up with on its own.

 Failure happens.
 In order to understand how failures happen, we first have to understand our reactions to failure.

 ᶠᵘⁿᵈᵃᵐᵉⁿᵗᵃˡ ᴬᵗᵗʳᶦᵇᵘᵗᶦᵒⁿ ᴱʳʳᵒʳ

-Learnt this concept while I was preparing for AZ-400 exam: https://docs.microsoft.com/en-us/learn/modules/manage-site-reliability/6-blameless-postmortem
+Learned this concept while I was preparing for the AZ-400 exam: https://docs.microsoft.com/en-us/learn/modules/manage-site-reliability/6-blameless-postmortem